alexmolas/alexmolas.github.io/_posts/2020-12-31-dynamic-programming-1.md

 ---

-For the last few months I've been interested in the concepts behind dynamic programming, however I didn't had time to read and learn about this topic.
+For the last few months I've been interested in the concepts behind dynamic programming, however, I haven't had time to read and learn about this topic.
 Now that I have started this new blog I will take the opportunity to learn about it and explain here the progress that I will be making.
 To share with you the code that I will be using I have created a new [GH repo](https://github.com/AlexMolas/dynamic-programming).

 ---
 **Table of contents:**